fedefloris/Expert-system/README.md

 # Ask to the expert system the states (true/false) of the following facts
 ?CF
 ```
-As you can see anything preceded by *#* is treated as a comment.

 ## Running the tests
 ```console